 When someone you love is facing a breast cancer diagnosis, showing them you care with a gift can bring great comfort to both of you.
 But what should you give them?
 You can ask what they need or want, but we’re one hundred percent behind the element of surprise!
 With that in mind, we’ve created a list of a few of our favorite gifts.
 From practical to fun-loving, these gifts are sure to be a hit with your loved one.

 TUTU by Bob Carey

 Decked out in his trademark pink tutu, Bob Carey’s TUTU softcover book entertains with his striking photography and personal anecdotes from his location shoots.
 This book is a must-have for anyone whose life has been affected by breast cancer.
-(Note: Purchase TUTU on Black Friday through November 30th and receive 15% off using this code, BLKFriday.)

 The purchase of this book supports breast cancer patients and their families.
 Net proceeds are donated to The Tutu Project of The Carey Foundation, a registered 501(c)3 non-profit.
 These funds help others in need of financial support with a mortgage payment, transportation to chemotherapy, a utility bill, childcare, and more.